Principles of Marketing BADM 350 - Principles of Marketing (Credits: 3) BADM 350

 A comprehensive survey of the basic principles of management applicable to all forms of business.
 The course provides the student with a basis for thinking about complex business situations in the framework of analysis of the management process.

-Societal, Legal & Ethical Aspects of Business (Credits: 3) BADM 379
+Social, Legal & Ethical Aspects of Business (Credits: 3) BADM 379

 International Business (Credits: 3) BADM 383

-Management Information Systems (Credits: 3) BADM 390
+Business Information Management (Credits: 3) BADM 390

 Strategic Management (Credits: 3) BADM 478

 A study of the formulation and application of functionally integrated business policy by top management.
 Emphasis is on decision making in the face of changing condition.